ronmamo/star/README.md

 ```

 ### Server side
-`web-server/server.js` contains an express application, with sequelize support.
+`web-server/server.js` is an express application, with sequelize support.

 Just add a model definition to `web-server/models`,
 and `SequelizeRouter` will be used for adding rest router for each sequelize model definition, exposing: